seldridge/verilog/README.md

   square root. **Deprecated due to complexity and incorrect rounding**.

 * `sqrt_generic.v` -- A refactor of `sqrt_pipelined.v` into a cleaner
-  SystemVerilog syntax.
+  syntax.
 This uses implicit truncation rounding and will show a resulting bias towards negative infinity.

 * `uart_rx.v` -- UART receiver.